defenseunicorns/hncd-demo-zarf-package/README.md

         aws_secret_access_key: <key_secret>
     EOF
     ```
-    > NOTE - this has to happen AFTER the `zarf init`, where flux is installed
 * Navigate to the source repo
 * Build the zarf package with `zarf package create`
 * Deploy the zarf package with `zarf package deploy zarf-package-hncd-bigbang-amd64.tar.zst`